oz/aguaxaca/README.md

 Without filter: get the latest schedules in the DB.

-Limit to the last 24h by default.
+Limit to the last 3-4 days by default.

 `GET /schedules?since=YYYYMMDD`

 Get all schedules since date.
+This should probably have a limit, with a notice to contact to get access to the full dataset.

 `GET /schedules/ids[]=1`

-Get schedules for one or several zone IDs.
+Get schedules for one or several zone IDs (supposing that we store zones in their own table).

 `GET /schedules?zone=%s`